NYU-DataServices/lc-webscraping/_episodes/04-scrapy.md

 - "Scrapy will automatically stored extracted data in CSS, JSON or XML format based on the file extension given in the -o option."
 ---

+The material in this section was adapted for the NYU Library Carpentries workshop (November, 2020) by Alexandra Provo.

 ## Recap
 Here is what we have learned so far: